-The Concordia University Libraries provides remote access to its research databases through the University's private Intranet.
+The Concordia University Libraries provides remote access to its research databases.
 When you attempt to access the Libraries' databases from off-campus, you will be prompted to enter your Concordia ID and password.
-Questions about your Concordia ID and/or password should be directed to the Help Desk (503.493.6591 or email@example.com).
+Questions about your Concordia ID and/or password should be directed to the Help Desk (503.493.6591 or firstname.lastname@example.org).

-You can request books that are not in the online catalog by using one of the following online request forms:
+You can request articles and print books that are not immediately available in the CU Libraries collections by using the ILLiad system for managing Interlibrary Loans:

 At your request, materials will be shipped to an address you designate (home or office, for example).
 The Library will cover the cost of shipping the materials to you; you must cover the cost of return shipping.

 To return materials to the library, you may deliver them in person or ship them.
 Materials to be shipped should be appropriately packaged to ensure safe return to the University and shipped by a trackable delivery source (e.g., UPS).
 Liability for the materials is assumed by you when the material leaves campus.
 All due dates for return of materials, as outlined in the Circulation Policy, apply to materials shipped to you through this service.